 If you have lightly foggy lights, try restoring them by using an abrasive like toothpaste and scrubbing.
-First wash the outside of the headlight in Windex or soap water then use a soft cloth dipped into coarse baking soda on top for better cleaning results (toothpaste without it is useless).
-Start rubbing away at any film that might be left behind after applying the paste directly onto a wet surface; keep reapplying more until there’s no longer anything protecting its lens- DON’T PANIC if this hurts!
-Once done procedure is complete glue should do all work necessary
+First, wash the outside of the headlight in Windex or soap water then use a soft cloth dipped in coarse baking soda on top for better cleaning results (toothpaste without it is useless).
+Start rubbing away at any film that might be left behind after applying the paste directly onto a wet surface; keep reapplying more until there's no longer anything protecting its lens- DON'T PANIC if this hurts!
+Once the done procedure is complete glue should do all work necessary

 Toothpaste is an excellent way to clean your car's headlights because it contains abrasive properties which cut away road grime, sugar particles, and the effects of oxidation.
 You'll need some toothpaste for this task but you can also use regular household bleach by itself if preferred - just be sure not to leave any on too long or else it could damage paintwork!

 There are two ways that I've found easiest: either using plastic sheets around each light so as little adhesive contact with metal surfaces occurs during cleaning; another option would simply be staining items separately before assembly afterward (this might take longer).